awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

 ## Enable Sharing with AWS Organizations<a name="getting-started-sharing-orgs"></a>

+If you would like to share resources with your organization or organizational units, then you must use the AWS RAM console or CLI command to enable sharing with AWS Organizations\.

+When you share resources within your organization, AWS RAM does not send invitations to principals\.
+Principals in your organization get access to shared resources without exchanging invitations\.

-If you use AWS Organizations, you can enable sharing within your organization\.
-After sharing with AWS Organizations is enabled, you can share resources within your organization without exchanging invitations\.
+If you do not enable sharing with AWS Organizations, you cannot share resources with your organization or organizational units within your organization\.
+However, you can still share resources with individual AWS accounts in your organization\.
+In this case, principals receive and invitation, and they must accept it to get access to the resources\.

 **Requirements**
 + Only the master account can enable sharing with AWS Organizations\.
-The master account must have all features enabled in AWS Organizations\.
-For more information, see [ Enabling All Features in Your Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html) in the *AWS Organizations User Guide*\.

-**To enable sharing with AWS Organizations**
+**To enable sharing with AWS Organizations \(Console\)**

 1. Open the **Settings** page of AWS RAM console at [https://console\.aws\.amazon\.com/ram/home\#Settings](https://console.aws.amazon.com/ram/home#Settings)\.

 1. Choose **Enable sharing with AWS Organizations**\.

-**To enable sharing with AWS Organizations using the AWS CLI**
+**To enable sharing with AWS Organizations \(AWS CLI\)**
 Use the [enable\-sharing\-with\-aws\-organization](https://docs.aws.amazon.com/cli/latest/reference/ram/enable-sharing-with-aws-organization.html) command\.

+This command can be used in any region, and it enables sharing with AWS Organizations in all regions in which AWS RAM is supported\.

 ## Create a Resource Share<a name="getting-started-sharing-create"></a>